 SWEAT AND STRENGTH AND HOW TO START:

 - With our 2 unique workouts – SWEAT and STRENGTH – you get 2 ends of the spectrum while preserving the intended stimulus of the day.
-We’ve designed our sessions for these 2 workouts to run simultaneously so that our members get the style of training they enjoy the most while maximizing the training effect without watering down the experience and trying to include every training method into 1 workout.
+We’ve designed our sessions for these 2 workouts to run simultaneously so that our members get the style of training they enjoy the most while maximizing the training effect.

 - With SWEAT you get a fast paced blend of strength and conditioning – it’s the type of workout you think of when you think of a functional training gym like ours enhanced with your own training space, cardio, and strength equipment.